This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This community pharmacy is located on the main high street in West Bromwich.
+This community pharmacy is located on the main high street in West Bromwich town centre.
 Most people who use the pharmacy are from the local area.
 The pharmacy dispenses prescriptions and sells medicines over the counter.
-It offers several additional services including the NHS Community Pharmacist Consultation Service, blood pressure testing and a local minor ailments scheme.
-The pharmacy also supplies some medicines in multi-compartment compliance aids to help make sure people take their medicines at the right time.
+It offers several additional services including the NHS Pharmacy First service, blood pressure testing and seasonal flu vaccinations.
+The pharmacy also supplies some medicines in multi-compartment compliance packs to help make sure people take their medicines at the right time.

 Inspection summary findings